Skip to main content

 5. The chips are given to the dealer, who then hands them to the player.

-6. You can easily see how the online casino industry can do without all these intermediaries in the interest of more straightforward gameplay.
+6. The online casino industry can easily operate without all these intermediaries in the interest of more straightforward gameplay.

 7. The game’s first roll is the come-out roll, with three possible outcomes: a natural, craps or point.

-New IE players should read our in-depth player guides to get familiar with the online casino environment and its rules.
+Advice: New Irish players should read our in-depth player guides to familiarize themselves with the online casino environment and its rules.

 Remember!